leematos/circus/docs/source/cli.rst

 ==========

-*circus-top* is a top-like console you can run to watch live your running Circus system.
-It will display the CPU, Memory usage and socket hits if you have some.
+*circus-top* is a top-like console you can run to watch your live running Circus system.
+It will display the CPU, Memory usage and socket hits if you have any.

 Example of output::